julianjohannesen/Udacity-SQL-Notes/Lesson-7-SQL-Advanced-Joins.md

 ### Glossary of Key Terms

+Don't forget that you'll need a good markdown viewer to view markdown tables.

 | KeyTerm                           | Definition                                                                                                                                                                                                                                               |   |   |   |
 |-----------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---|---|---|
 | Aggregates                        | Aggregate functions that are used in window functions, too (e.g., sum, count, avg).                                                                                                                                                                      |   |   |   |